redis-developer/redis-movies-searcher/README.md

 In the previous section, you imported the dataset into Redis.
 The dataset is stored in Redis as JSON documents.
 In this section, you will create a persistence layer for the existing data.
 This will allow you to access data from Java and perform operations on it.

 You will start by creating a domain entity that will represent the current data in Redis.
 This class will leverage [Spring Data](https://spring.io/projects/spring-data) and [Redis OM for Java](https://redis.io/docs/latest/integrate/redisom-for-java/).
 Your instructor will explain what each annotation does.
 Create a new Java class called `MovieData` in the package `io.redis.movies.searcher.data.domain`.
+Note how you are mapping the domain entity to the existing index created earlier.

 ```java
 package io.redis.movies.searcher.data.domain;